lurchmath/lde/docs/api-structures.md

    all connections that go out from the given source structure.
  * `destination.allConnectionsIn()` functions analogously to the previous, but for connections into a destination, rather than out from a source.
- * `destination.properties()` looks at the set of source structures that connect to the destination via arrows, and forms a dictionary of key-value pairs, the "properties" of the destination.
-The key will be the type of the connection and the value will be the array of sources that connected to the destination with that connection type.

 To create or destroy connections, use these functions: